-Jeremiah Tower director talks making of "The Last Magnificent"
+'Jeremiah Tower' director on the story behind the film

 Yeah, it was really incredible.
 I had read about him, of course.
 I went into the documentary kind of expecting not to like him very much.
 But by the end I wanted to call him, and I wanted him to be my friend.

 Yes!
 I had the same experience!
-In the beginning, he came in— He was very imperious.
+In the beginning, he came in -- he was very imperious.
 I remember it was wintertime when he happened to come to New York.
 That's when we met first.
 We had talked on the phone, and then finally I met him in person.
 He swung in in this beautiful coat with his big fur collar.
 He's a very regal-looking person.
 He definitely had very strong opinions about who we could talk to and what we could see.
 He was steering us towards certain things, and I thought, This is going to be really hard.

 But at the same time I was completely fascinated.
 He was so strangely charismatic that you kind of get sucked in.
 Then once you get sucked in, the nature of our relationship evolved, and he really did show me a kind of vulnerability that just made me fall in love with him.
 Like you just said, you can't help falling in love with him, because he's got this kind of outer arrogant, imperious shell, and then he's got this underside that's just unbelievable.
 There's a vulnerability there that he doesn't want or like to show people but that I truly fell in love with.